TekketsuDev/TekketsuDev/README.md

 # Hi everyone

 <p>· 👾  &nbsp; Hi there!
-I'm Am Victor a junior self-taught web Developer focus on HTML, CSS and Javascript </p>
+I'm am Victor Jamet a junior self-taught web Developer focus on HTML, CSS and Javascript </p>
-<p>· 💻 &nbsp;I'm currently working on a web Portofolio with HTML/SCSS and Vanilla Javascript expandanding my knowledge of the basis to work with more advanced Frameworks and Libraries in the future.</p>
+<p>· 💻 &nbsp; I'm currently working on a web Portofolio with HTML/SCSS and Vanilla Javascript expandanding my knowledge of the basis to work with more advanced Frameworks and Libraries in the future.</p>
-<p>· ⚙️ &nbsp;My technical skillset includes HTML/CSS, Javascript, C++, Bash, Figma and more, and I'm passionate about using these tools to create unique User Interfaces, ... </p>
+<p>· ⚙️ &nbsp; My technical skillset includes HTML/CSS, Javascript, C++, Bash, Figma and more, and I'm passionate about using these tools to create unique User Interfaces, IA projects, Software Development ... </p>
-<p>· 📄 &nbsp;Please check out my CV $${\color{#563D7C}https://drive.google.com/file/d/1Gh4q_RSMQUjufm2Qrm-QesiBepiZ79rO/view?usp=share_link}$$</a> for more information about my experience and skills.</p>
+<p>· 📄 &nbsp; Please check out my <a href="https://drive.google.com/file/d/1Gh4q_RSMQUjufm2Qrm-QesiBepiZ79rO/view?usp=share_link"> CV/Resume </a> for more information about my experience and skills.</p>
-<p>· 🤝 &nbsp;I'm always open to work meanwhile I study Computer Science in UOC (Universitat Oberta de Catalunya)</p>
-<p> ·🎨 &nbsp;For me creating webpages requieres some level of artistic and comprehensive skill to implement the UI ideas that comes from the designer.
+<p>·🎨 &nbsp; For me creating webpages requieres some level of artistic and comprehensive skill to implement the UI ideas.
 So that's why I put the effort on learning and improving my layout ideas to keep up to date with my coding skills</p>
+<p>· 🤝 &nbsp; I'm always open to work whereas I can combine it with my  Computer Science degree at UOC (Universitat Oberta de Catalunya Online)</p>
 <br>